bretamyers/Azure-Synapse-Lakehouse-Sync/Tutorial Environment/README.md

 # How to Deploy

-### "Easy Button" Deployment
-The following commands should be executed from the Azure Cloud Shell at https://shell.azure.com using Bash:
+The following commands should be executed from the Azure Cloud Shell at https://shell.azure.com using Bash.
+This will deploy the full tutorial environment with no additional configuration needed.

 ```
 @Azure:~$ git clone https://github.com/bretamyers/Azure-Synapse-Lakehouse-Sync